 Money Cowrie: The Amazing Journey and 5 Reasons It’s More Than Just Currency

-The money cowrie (Monetaria moneta)is a small, yellow sea shell a type of sea snail found.
-It has around 250 live species around the world.
-Historically 1500 species have been described.
-Some species are like grain or rice while others are a foot in size.
+The money cowrie (Monetaria moneta)is a small, yellow seashell, a type of sea snail.
+It has around 250 living species around the world.
+Historically, 1500 species have been described.
+Some species are like grain or rice, while others are a foot in size.

 Throughout history, money cowrie shells were used as currency across the Pacific and Indian Oceans in cultures like Shang Dynasty China & places like West Africa and Bengal, Europe, and Oceania before coins became common in the 18th and 19th centuries.

-Not only this according to Chicago University ” Hundreds of millions of these beautiful glossy shells were used as an exchange medium by Europeans for purchasing of slaves & other daily routines purchasing.
+Not only this, according to Chicago University, ” Hundreds of millions of these beautiful glossy shells were used as an exchange medium by Europeans for the purchase of slaves & other daily routine purchases.

 What Are Money Cowrie Shells?